 Overnight: Yangtze River Cruiser | Breakfast x 2, Lunch x 2, Dinner x 2

 Nanjing.
 Spend the morning at leisure before we enjoy lunch and embark on our afternoon city sightseeing tour.
 Former capital of the Ming Dynasty and capital of Republican China, from 1911 - 1949, Nanjing holds a rich history of both ancient and modern China.
-We visit the Fuzi Miao (Temple of Confucius) and the Memorial Hall of the Nanjing Massacre, which is a moving experience that charts the atrocities committed at this very site.
+We visit the Fuzi Miao (Temple of Confucius) and the Mausoleum of Dr Sun Yatsen as part of our guided tour of the city.
+In 2018 (currently closed till Dec 2017) we will also visit the Memorial Hall of the Nanjing Massacre, which is a moving experience that charts the atrocities committed at this very site.